Cusco routes

 When you need to leave depends on what time ticket you purchased.
 However, I would recommend trying to get a 6:00 AM ticket which is the earliest entry possible.

 Most people wake up around 4.30AM and wait outside the gates from 5:00 AM.
 When the gates open you can start the hike up.
 The alternative is to wait and take the bus which will get you to the top quicker.
-Either way, you’ll be one of the first people into Machu Picchu, catching the sunrise and largely having the place to yourself (at least for half an hour, until it eventually becomes packed as more and more tour buses turn up).

 You can buy tickets from the official website here:

+TOP TIP: After you’ve made your way back down from MP, you can either stay the night again in Aguas Calientes or return to Cusco via train or bus.
 If you are travelling back by bus, then the last bus from Hiroelectrica leaves at 3:00 PM.
 So, you need to be down and walking back along the train tracks by 11 at the latest just to be safe as it takes 2-3 hours walking.

 train and hikers in Cusco